MarcoTurzi/SSA-UNet/README.md

 # Explainability

-The XAI plots can be obtained by running the cam_segmentation_precip.py and cam_segmentation_cloud_cover.py scripts.
+The XAI plots can be obtained by running the cam_segmentation_precip.py script.
 The code used was obtained at https://github.com/jacobgil/pytorch-grad-cam and adapted to our dataset and model.

 <img src="./images/cam_encoder.png" alt="cam_enc" width="700"/>
 <img src="./images/cam_decoder.png" alt="cam_dec" width="500"/>